Skip to content

 The Mistake Amateur Kitchen Designers Make Constantly.

 What’s the mistake amateur kitchen designers make the most often?
-The answer can be summed up with the old expression “Trying to put eight pounds of sausage in a six-pound wrapper.”
+The answer can be summed up with this old expression.
+“Trying to put eight pounds of sausage in a six-pound wrapper.”

 view of kitchen and small dining room table